wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#int">Int</a>!</td>
 <td>

-Number of times response cache hit .
+The number of times the response cache was hit.

 </td>
 </tr>